karthik1029/stock_close_predict_lstm/README.md

 - **Leaderboard** of largest absolute % deltas and **CSV download**.
 - Dockerfile for one-command containerized runs.

-> For learning only — do not trade on this.
+> For learning — do not trade on this.

 ---